Rajasthan govt committed to development not 'danga', says Ashok Gehlot's office on Amit Shah's 3-D barb | Politics

 Rajasthan govt committed to development not 'danga', says Ashok Gehlot's office on Amit Shah's 3-D barb

-Chief Minister Ashok Gehlots Officer on Special Duty Lokesh Sharma said this in response to Shahs allegations earlier in the day, in which he called the Congress government in the state to be marred with riots, and oppression of women and Dalits.
+Chief Minister Ashok Gehlots Officer on Special Duty on Saturday said the Congress government in the state stands for development, dedication, and dialogue and not danga and durvyavahar as alleged by Union Minister Amit Shah.

 - Country: